luksazevedo/luksazevedo/README.md

 ### Hi there 👋, my name is Lucas
 I´m Automation Engineer passionate about technologies and use code to solve problems.

-Graduate in Automation and Control Engineering from the Federal University of Minas Gerais(UFMG).
+Graduate in Automation Engineering from the Federal University of Minas Gerais(UFMG).
 Electronics Technician from CEFET-MG.

 Skills: Python / SQL / C++/ Arduíno